 Tracking your IT Support first contact resolution rate is important for two main reasons.
 First, FCR is a key driver of customer satisfaction, which should and must be measured.
 High FCR rates are usually associated with high levels of customer satisfaction.

 FCRs can be measured in tandem with other metrics.
 For example, look at FCR alongside Average Talk Time (aka Average Handle Time) for service calls—that is, the amount of time an agent spends with a customer during a call—as a combined metric for measuring customer satisfaction.
 An industry maxim states that fast Average Talk Time rates combined with low FCR rates may be a signal of low customer satisfaction.

-Two, FCR rates also affect IT Support staffing.
-Low FCR rates usually indicate more follow-up calls for customer issues, which require more agents to service the available calls.
+Second, FCR rates also affect IT Support staffing.
+Low FCR rates usually indicate more follow-up calls for customer issues, which require more service desk agents to service the available calls.
 A high FCR rate may indicate that IT Support is properly addressing customer needs the first time, reducing or eliminating the need for the customer or IT Support to follow up with a second contact.

 How do you measure FCR?

 Given that you can’t improve what you don’t measure, and you can’t measure what you can’t define, how do you define FCR?
 FCR is usually measured either as gross FCR or net FCR, using these equations: